6 of Our Favourite Wellington Brunch Spots Right Now

 Comes & Goes

-259 Jackson Street, Petone, Lower Hutt
+259 Jackson St, Petone, Lower Hutt

-Located in the Lower Hutt, Comes and Goes is well worth a trip out of town.
+Located in Lower Hutt, Comes & Goes is well-worth a trip out of town.
 With a Scandinavian-inspired interior, the minimal, airy approach will leave you feeling at ease.
 Their brunches are known to cause a line, so start your wait off with a Bronut (a hybrid between a brioche and a donut) and a coffee.
 Once seated, you’ll note that their menu takes inspiration from all around the world, including a few kiwi classics like bacon benedicts and banana waffles.
 With a menu catering to vegetarians, vegans and meat-eaters alike, it’s a great place to bring a whole group together.

 Highwater Eatery

-54 Cuba Street, Te Aro, Wellington
+54 Cuba St, Te Aro, Wellington

 Another Te Aro favourite is Highwater, which celebrates sustainability through their weekend brunches.
 Their menu focuses on local produce, ethically raised meat and plenty of delicious, in-season options to keep you coming back for more.
 You’ll sip your coffee while admiring the exposed brick walls and gazing at the chefs prepping your Tora octopus brunch in the open-plan kitchen.
 Nary an eggs benedict in sight, you won’t find staples on this menu — only inspired, unique and sometimes wild dishes here.